RachelGlat/Order-Ice-Cream-Website/README.md

 # 🍦 Order Ice Cream Website

-A **UWP (Universal Windows Platform)** app that allows users to manage and place ice cream orders.
-This app is designed to provide both customers and administrators with a seamless experience, offering order management, inventory tracking, and flavor management all through a Windows-based interface.
+The Order Ice Cream Website is a UWP (Universal Windows Platform) app designed to provide an intuitive and efficient platform for both customers and administrators.
+It allows users to easily browse ice cream flavors, customize their selections, and place orders.
+For administrators, the app includes tools to manage inventory, track orders, and update available flavors in real-time.
+The app leverages native Windows features like live tiles and notifications to provide a smooth, integrated experience.

 ## ✨ Features
 - **Order Management**: 📋 Users can browse available flavors, customize their order, and place it through the app.